pyladiesams/vizualisation-sep2019/README.md

 * Start jupyter(lab) and navigate to the workshop folder

 ## Credits
-This workshop was set up by @pyladies and @margrietpalm
+This workshop was set up by @pyladiesams and @margrietpalm